amayesingnathan/LabyrinthEngine/README.md

 Labyrinth is early in development but supports many core engine features including an event system, rendering, scene management, scripting, project management, asset management, physics, and networking, as well as many other minor features.
 It also comes with an editor, Enigma, that supports these features.
-There are still several core features still to add however, such as sound and animation, as well as a runtime in order to export projects as full standalone games.
+There are still several core features still to add however, such as sound and more complex animation, as well as a runtime in order to export projects as full standalone games.

+Many features originally developed in Labyrinth have been extracted into their own standalone library, [streamline-cpp](https://github.com/amayesingnathan/streamline-cpp), which Labyrinth now depends on.
+This includes the event system, application base, Dear ImGui wrappers, while also providing a handful of other utilities developed for streamline-cpp, such as Result/Option types and various functional tools such as do notation and macro based pattern matching.

 ***